Tylenol and Autism: A Replication!

 A Japanese sibling control study, probabilistic sensitivity analysis, and negative control study all-in-one paper confirms there's no link!

-Last week, I reviewed a recent systematic review cited by the HHS in support of their argument that Tylenol (acetaminophen/paracetamol) is a factor involved in causing autism.
+Last week, I reviewed a recent systematic review cited by the HHS in support of their argument that Tylenol (acetaminophen/paracetamol/APAP) is a factor involved in causing autism.
 That report was not credible; in fact, it was internally contradictory and its authors eschewed causal thinking and showed that they had a poor understanding of epidemiological methods.
 For more detail, go read my review of it:

 Or, if you prefer a short-and-sweet rebuttal, go check out the earlier article I wrote on the topic: